jklzz02/weather-django/README.md

 * `get_forecast_weather(lat, lon, key, lang)`: Similar to `get_weather()`, this function makes an `API` request to retrieve a daily forecast for the upcoming week.

 * `unix_timestamp_converter(timestamp, date_format)`: Given a Unix timestamp, returns a human-readable date.
-The date format attribute is required to make the function reusable, this allows you to decide which date format the given timestamp should be formatted.
+The date format attribute is required to make the function reusable.

 * `get_user_info()`: Using the `geocoder` library, this function returns the user's country code based on their IP address and their Language and Timezone.
 This function is called in the [Settings](main/main/settings.py) **Django** file to change default Timezone and Language for the application